aberman/html2js-brunch/README.md

 to get, for example, 4-space indents.
 Same goes for tabs or any other indent system you want to use.

-#### fileHeaderString:
-Type: `String`
-Default value: ``

-If specified, this string  will get written at the top of the output Template.js file.
-As an example, jshint directives such as /* global angular: false */ can be put at the head of the file.

-#### fileFooterString:
-Type: `String`
-Default value: ``

-If specified, this string  will get written at the end of the output file.
-May be used in conjunction with `fileHeaderString` to wrap the output.

 #### useStrict:
 Type: `Boolean`